capactio/capact/docs/proposal/20201102-typeinstances-flow.md

 ####  Suggested solution

 Specify the relations between the TypeInstances in the Implementation.
-As describe in [upload artifacts](#upload-action-artifacts-to-local-och) section, in the Implementation, the Action developer knows all details about all output artifacts and how they are related to each other.
-For now, the Interface can define only one TypeInstance in the output section, so the relations property is not necessary on the Interface type.
-As a result, it simplifies the solution for Beta and GA as we don't need to take care of proper merging those relations defined on Interface and Implementation.
+As described in [upload artifacts](#upload-action-artifacts-to-local-och) section, in the Implementation, the Action developer knows all details about all output artifacts and how they are related to each other.
+The Interface can define multiple TypeInstances in the output section.
+To simplify the solution for Beta and GA, the TypeInstance relations are defined on Implementation as we don't need to take care of proper merging those relations defined on Interface and Implementation.

-This property is required if the Implementation wants to upload more than one artifact.
+The `outputTypeInstanceRelations` property is required, and it contains two pieces of information:
+  - TypeInstances to upload
+  - the relationships between the TypeInstances to be uploaded.

+The property contains both required and optional TypeInstances.
 By doing so, in the future we can implement a more sophisticated mechanism for deleting the TypeInstances as we will know relations between them, e.g. when someone will schedule removing the WordPress Config TypeInstance we will know that the correlated Ingress TypeInstance also should be removed.
+It will also make it easier to build TypeInstance tree to upload.

 <details> <summary>Example</summary>